lcomrade/lenpaste/README.md

 ## Bugs and Suggestion
-If you find a bug or have a suggestion, email me at root@lcomrade.su.
+If you want to:
+- Report a bug.
+- Ask a question.
+- Become a contributor.
+- Or something else.
+Then write to me: Leonid Maslakov <root@lcomrade.su>